 - Reviewing institutional evidence relevant to gender equity and diversity practices

 - Encouraging institutional engagement, dialogue and action to seek new and innovative ways to improve practices in 2019-2022

 6. Contact us

-Interested in getting involved with FedUni future activities such as interviews, surveys, forums or becoming a SAGE Athena SWAN Advocate?
+Interested in getting involved with FedUni future activities or becoming a SAGE Athena SWAN Advocate?
 The SAGE Athena SWAN Bronze Accreditation process is being led by the Centre for Learning, Innovation and Professional Practice (CLIPP).
 To contact us for further information: